 “At its essence, a changemaker is an individual that identifies a problem, creates a solution, and implements it together with their team,” 4-H Kosova.

-The Changemakers, facilitated by Marion County 4-H, is a new experience for teens to focus their passions toward actions through community service to improve lives in our community.
+The Changemakers, facilitated by Marion, Hendricks, Johnson, Morgan, Hancock, Boone, and Hamilton Counties 4-H, is a new experience for teens to focus their passions toward actions through community service to improve lives in our community.
 The COVID-19 pandemic is creating new, and amplifying existing, community needs that you can help address.
 You, as a participant, will also develop transferable skills, such as empathy, critical thinking, and public speaking, to help you thrive in your future career.
-Teens from across Marion County will learn about our community-its problems and assets-in order to research, propose, and pitch a project addressing a community need, all while guided by adult mentors.
+Teens from across Central Indiana will learn about our community-its problems and assets-in order to research, propose, and pitch a project addressing a community need, all while guided by adult mentors.
 You will also build your own community through new relationships with fellow students and adults!

 Who are changemakers?
 Malala Yousafzai, Rosa Parks, Rev. Dr. Martin Luther King, Jr., Greta Thunberg, Madam C.J.
 Walker…YOU!

 Then enter your contact information at our online form and we'll follow-up with you.
 You are not committing to this program by giving us your information – this is just for you to learn more.
 Complete the form and we will follow-up with you.
 Alternatively, contact Dustin Homan, 4-H Youth Development Educator, Purdue University Extension-Marion County, firstname.lastname@example.org